jallen01/Fireplace/docs/team_work/teamwork_plan.md

 ### Risks

-1.
-> **Risk:* Difficulty integrating with Google Geocoding
+> **Risk:** Difficulty integrating with Google Geocoding

-> **Mitigation:* Start working with the API early so that if we have issues we can get help or consider switching to a different address-to-geographic-coordinates API.
+> **Mitigation:** Start working with the API early so that if we have issues we can get help or consider switching to a different address-to-geographic-coordinates API.
-2.

 > **Risk:** HTML5 Geolocation not providing accurate enough information about the user’s current location

 > **Mitigation:** Start working with the API early so that if we have issues we can consider switching to a different location-tracking API.
-3.

 > **Risk:** Difficulty developing features in parallel

 > **Mitigation:** Use development branches in GitHub and only merge a branch with the master branch when the feature is fully functional

 ### Minimum Viable Product